 Enter The Gardens by water

-The official boaters’ entrance to The Gardens, The Wharf features a float for dinghies, paddle-powered watercraft—even float planes!—plus, a drop-off for whale-watching boats.
-With five buoys, we can also accommodate boats less than 40 feet on a first come, first served basis for up to 24 hours.
-The Wharf is also where our boat tours depart from in the summer months.
+The official boaters’ entrance to The Gardens, The Wharf features tie-up for dinghies, paddle-powered watercraft and is also where our Boat Tours depart from in the summer months.
+With five buoys, we can accommodate boats less than 40 feet on a first come, first served basis for up to 24 hours.